-PROTECTION OF DEFENSELESS PLAYERS AND CROWN-OF-HELMET ACTION-In 2008, the committee introduced a separate rule prohibiting forcible contact with the helmet and targeting a defenseless opponent.
 These actions appear in two rules: Targeting and Making Forcible Contact With the Crown of the Helmet (Rule 9-1-3) and Targeting and Making Forcible Contact to Head or Neck Area of a Defenseless Player (Rule 9-1-4).
 Use of the helmet as a weapon and intentional (targeted) contact to the head or neck area are serious safety concerns.
 The penalties for fouls under both 9-1-3 and 9-1-4 include automatic disqualification.
 The committee continues to emphasize that coaches and officials must be diligent to insure that players understand and abide by these rules.
-A progressive penalty is added for 2019 to continue to emphasize adherence to this rule.
+A progressive penalty was added in 2019 to continue to emphasize adherence to this rule.
 Rule 2-27-14 defines and lists characteristics of a defenseless player.